zpuckeridge/blog/content/blog/john-15-4-commentary/index.md

 ---
-title: "The Vine and the Branch"
+title: "🌿 The Vine and the Branch"
 slug: john-15-4-commentary
 date: 2020-04-28
 tags: Faith